HardwareCity/hardwarecity.github.io/content/en/who-we-are.md

 - Promote Productization Knowledge
 - Build a bridge between startups, makers and industry
 - Create an open and sustainable community dedicated to product development

+## Mission

+### WHAT IT IS

+Hardware City is a community of entrepreneurs that closes the gap between hardware startups and contract manufacturers.

+### MISSION

+Create a community of Makers, Entrepreneurs, Industrial Organizations and Manufacturers to empower people with the means and knowledge to leverage ideas to products.

+Close gap between hardware startups and contract manufacturers Promote Product development
+Create a world class Hardware Hub for Startups.

+### THE PROBLEM

+Product development is hard
+Starting a new Hardware Startups is harder
+Absence of a competence Network
+Lack of interaction between organizations